 advertising, except for a Budweiser ad on the

 scoreboard in right field.
 Atop this was the

 Anheuser-Busch symbol, a neon eagle, that flapped

 The Cardinals played at Busch Stadium until May 8,

 1966 when the last game was played at the ballpark.
 The Cardinals

-Busch Stadium in downtown St. Louis days later.
+moved into new Busch Stadium in downtown St. Louis days later.
 Sportsman’s

 Park/Busch Stadium was demolished soon after.
 Today, it is site of